itsthatblackhat/J.A.R.V.I.S-O/JarvisoBrain/worklist.md

 # JarvisoBrain

+The JarvisoBrain project is an ambitious endeavor to model the human brain's various components and functionalities digitally.
+The architecture encompasses different brain regions, neurons, event management, memory storage, and neuromodulatory systems.
+This README provides a comprehensive overview of its structure, functionalities, and interactions.

 ### Hardware Integration

 JarvisoBrain's neural structures should be deeply integrated with the available hardware.
 This integration will make it aware of its "physical" capabilities and limitations, much like a human brain is aware of its body's capabilities and limitations.